 From the Most Recent issue

-Something Beautiful // Yitzel Serna
+sentiments from the garden // Yitzel Serna

-See the full magazine on issuu!
+See the full magazine on our archive!

 Campus Life